mattmatters/microURL/README.md

-# Time Stamp Microservice
+# microURL

-This is a tiny micro-service that returns the time it received a request.
+This is a tiny micro-service that generates, stores, and redirects urls.